jakobmoellerdev/north-south-ipsec-openshift-poc/4.15/README.md

 pip install -e .
 ```

-After that use it to deploy it to the cluster.
+After that use it to deploy prom to the cluster.

 You will want to edit the config map to point to the correct iperf process id: